It’s no surprise you’ll do anything to get more of it – especially when trying to get an overtired baby to sleep.

 The Information May Come From A Good Place, But…

-Most parents even come from a place of compassion in hopes to help a new parent that is struggling.
-Unfortunately, parenting advice from other parents on the Internet isn’t usually the best advice for your individual child.
+Most parents even come from a place of compassion in hopes of helping a new parent that is struggling.
+Unfortunately, parenting advice from other parents on the Internet isn’t usually the best advice for your child.

 Beth lamented on ModernMom.com about her struggle with information overload.
 For example, Beth decided to use bumpers in her baby’s crib after going back and forth.
 “After reading an article on how a newborn baby suffocated when it got stuck on the bumper and couldn’t roll back over, I went right into the room while my newborn slept with scissors and cut the bumpers out.
 There was no way after reading that article I could sleep one more night knowing the bumpers were still in the crib!
 But then he kept hitting his head, so I had to put it back in a few months later.”

-The struggle is real folks, the struggle is real.
-The key is to do your own research from a reputable source (typically your baby’s pediatrician should be the first call), decide what you are comfortable with and of course, use common sense.
+The struggle is real folks; the struggle is real.
+The key is to do your research from a reputable source (typically, your baby’s pediatrician should be the first call), decide what you are comfortable with and of course, use common sense.

-However, today pediatrician appointments are more rushed than ever so it’s questionable if you can have all of your baby questions answered in just a short visit.
+However, today pediatrician appointments are more rushed than ever, so it’s questionable if you can have all of your baby’s questions answered in just a short visit.

 Shorter appointment times for well-being and developmental checks are taking a toll on parents as well.
 Parents are unable to spend quality time with their doctors to ask their questions.

-Finding someone you can trust is an important first step
+Finding someone you can trust is an essential first step

 This is why finding a trusted advisor is always helpful.

-Ideally, your pediatrician can give the best information – but in some cases, they don’t even have all the answers, especially since there are so many other areas to cover in a well-check with a short appointment time.
+Ideally, your pediatrician can give the best information, but they don’t even have all the answers in some cases, especially since there are so many other areas to cover in a well-check with a short appointment time.